 The main downside of gluing a baseboard is how difficult it becomes to remove it, should you need to.
 This usually isn’t a problem since baseboards are intended to stay where they’re fixed, but if you’re worried about removal, you may want to consider using nails.

-That doesn’t mean you can’t use glue for something that might need to be removed in the future.
+That doesn’t mean you can’t use glue for something that might need removal.
 Just be wary that you may have to use a solvent to dissolve the glue seal, which means you need to be able to reach it.

 Safety Risks of Gluing a Baseboard